2019 Dorothy Rupe CNA Program Grants: A Request for Proposals

 To ensure consideration, proposals must be submitted to the Foundation no later than Friday, January 11, 2019.
 Awards will be announced in March.

-The Dorothy D. Rupe Caregiver Program at the Arthur N. Rupe Foundation was inspired by our founder’s experience with his late wife’s illness, and his difficulty in finding suitably trained, compassionate nursing assistants to care for her in their home.
-Since 2000, the foundation has provided support to the Dorothy D. Rupe Certified Nursing Assistant and Home Health Aide Program at Santa Barbara City College, resulting in the training and certification of approximately 115 professional caregivers annually.
-In 2012, the foundation broadened its support to CNA/HHA programs throughout the California Community College System.
-Mindful of the challenges of caring for a loved one with Alzheimer’s disease, the Arthur N. Rupe Foundation now wishes to extend its support to unpaid or family caregivers, who provide most of the long-term care in the U.S.
+The Dorothy Rupe Caregiver Program at the Arthur N. Rupe Foundation was influenced by Arthur Rupe’s experience with his late wife’s illness and difficulty in finding suitably trained, compassionate nursing assistants to care for her.
+Since 2000, the Foundation has provided support to Santa Barbara City College’s Dorothy D. Rupe Certified Nursing Assistant and Home Health Aide Program.
+Mindful of the considerable need for nursing assistants and home health aides to care for our state’s aging population, the Foundation broadened its support to CNA/HHA programs throughout the California Community College System in 2012.

 How to Apply

-- An overview of the organization, community, and population served
+- A brief overview of the community college and population served

-- A brief description of the project to be funded and rationale for support
+- A description of the program’s current needs and the project to be funded

 - Project timeline and evaluation methods

-After submission, the foundation may contact the organization with questions or a request for additional information.
-Selected applicants will be invited to submit a full proposal for consideration.
+After submission, the foundation may contact the CNA program director with questions or a request for additional information.

 For questions, additional information, or technical assistance, please contact Christine Northup, Program Officer, at Christine@anrf.net or (805) 687-8586.